- 3 tbs butter

 Melt butter with oil in a soup pot or Dutch oven over medium heat.

 Bring to a boil.
-Reduce heat to a simmer, cover, and cook about 20-30 minutes.
+Reduce heat to a simmer, cover, and cook for about 30 minutes.

 *While soup is simmering, toast bread.
 If you like garlic, rub a raw clove, gently, a couple times across each piece of toast.

-Place oven proof soup bowls on a baking sheet.
+- Place oven-proof soup bowls on a baking sheet.
 Ladle soup into bowls, top with 1 or 2 pieces of toast, then top with grated cheese.
-Place in 450F oven or under broiler until cheese melts and starts to color.
+Place in 450F oven or under a broiler until cheese melts and starts to color.
 Serve carefully…hot stuff.